As I may have mentioned before, the benefits of financial independence lie in the journey as much as the destination.

 When I read getting out of debt blogs, I can see how hard it can be.
 You can feel the pain as the writer talks about sacrifice and deprivation when going past stuff in shops without buying it.
 Their frugality muscles have become weak and flabby and their monkey brain associates buying shit with a “shoppers high”.

 At the start it takes willpower to pump up your frugality muscle.
 But the good news is that it gets easier and easier.

 Neuroplasticity is your friend here.
 In other words, the associations or “pleasure pathways” in your brain can be re-wired over time.
 I now wince when I think of driving and queuing to get into a

 consumer hellhole shopping centre, but that was not always the case.

 Make a game of it and enjoy the process.
 If you can learn over time to get the same highs from stashing money that you used to get from shopping, you are winning.

 Benefit 4: Exercising your actual muscles

-Time and again, I see people really “get it” via their experiences with hiking or running or cycling or lifting weights.
+Time and again, I see people really “get it” via their experience with exercise (whether it be hiking, running, cycling or lifting weights).
 The idea of work now leading to greater rewards later (not to mention general non-whineyness) comes naturally to people that exercise.

 Yes, there are cost-savings from walking and cycling around your local neighborhood rather than jumping into your car and sitting in a traffic jam.
 But this is far more about quality of life than it is about penny-pinching.
 I’m with MMM when he talks about muscle over motor.
 If you don’t walk or ride a bike to get around, maybe there is something missing from your life?